Battle of Damascus (2012): Military counter-attack

 On 19 July, the military launched an offensive to push back rebel forces that infiltrated Damascus.
 Damascus residents reported ongoing shelling of several districts, including Midan and Kafr Souseh.
 Residents were meanwhile arming themselves, with many citizens fleeing districts which were hit by ongoing battles.
 The army removed its checkpoints around Midan district and the ancient Old City for reasons unknown.

 Afterwards, opposition groups accused the Syrian army in massacring 100 civilians that had been shot and killed by security forces gunfire during a funeral procession in al-Sayida Zainab on the outskirts of Damascus.
 However, later reports by opposition groups revised the toll to at least 60.
 Meanwhile, the FSA reportedly shelled Damascus International Airport with mortars 20 times.

 It was reported that the president, Bashar al-Assad, was in the coastal city of Latakia, directing the fighting in Damascus.
 However, it was unclear if he traveled there from Damascus before or after the bombing attack.
 One opposition official stated that they had information he may have been in Latakia for days.
 Meanwhile, following the Damascus bombing, his mother and sister went to Tartus.
+Also, rumors circulated around Damascus that al-Assad's wife, Asma, had gone to Russia.
 During the day, al-Assad was shown on state TV attending the swearing-in of his new defense minister.

 An activist based in the eastern Damascus district Mezze said in interview with The Guardian that rebels had taken control over the Midan and Qaboun districts with fighting raging in Kafr Souseh and Mezze.
 He also claimed three tanks were destroyed in Kafr Souseh by the FSA.

 Later that day, the Syrian Army stormed the Qaboun district with a large number of tanks, according to the opposition group Syrian Observatory, who said the army's move stoked fears of an imminent massacre in the area.
 Earlier, rebels attacked the central police command in Old Damascus, killing five officers.
 That night, Syrian state TV broadcast footage of Qaboun, showing the corpses of about 20 dead rebels.
 The opposition group, Syrian Observatory, said that 23 rebels and 47 alleged civilians were killed in Damascus during the day.